-Organization works collaboratively across sectors including but not limited to federal, state and local governments, faith-based organizations, social service agencies, funders, the business community, and the constituents being effected.
+- The organization works collaboratively across sectors, including but not limited to federal, state and local governments, faith-based organizations, social service agencies, funders, the business community, and the constituents being affected.

-- The goals and strategies of the organization will be long-term and based on extensive research, planning, evaluation, continuous learning, and integration of diverse perspectives.
+- The goals and strategies of the organization are long-term and based on extensive research, planning, evaluation, continuous learning and integration of diverse perspectives.

 - Clear evidence exists that the organization has immersed itself in understanding what is holding the structural problem in place before tackling the problem.

-- Funding Parameters: Organizations should request the amount that meets their needs and will make the most impact on the proposed program, taking into consideration the median grant size for grants in this focus area is typically $25,000.
+Organizations should request the amount that meets their needs and will make the most impact on the proposed program, taking into consideration the median grant size for grants in this focus area is typically $20,000.
 Staff will work with eligible applicants to determine the best request amount.